K4S4B4/testmkdoc/doc_en/docs/how-to-capture/calibrate-cameras/execute-calibration.md

     ![](../../images/Camera-Calibration-Extrinsic-Execution-Human.gif){ loading=lazy }

 ### If the marker cannot be read properly
-!!!
-Tip "If the marker cannot be read properly"
+???
+Tip "Method to place marker on the wall"

     Since the position of the marker will be the plane with zero height of the captured motion, it is basically recommended to place the marker on the floor, but it may be difficult to read the marker on the floor depending on the placement and specification of the camera.